pyrocumulus/pvoutput.net/README.md

 ## License

-This project's structure and Json/Request handling have been seriously inspired (in part, copied even) by Henrik Fröhling's work on [TraktApiSharp](https://github.com/henrikfroehling/TraktApiSharp).
+This project's structure and Json/Request handling have been seriously inspired (in part, copied even) by Henrik Fröhling's work on [Trakt.NET](https://github.com/henrikfroehling/Trakt.NET), when it was still called TraktApiSharp.
 While this project is licensed under the same license as TraktApiSharp, I'd still like to make this absolutely clear.

 MIT © Marcel Boersma